create-go-app/cli/README.md

 ## 📖 Official Documentation

-The best way to better explore all the features of the **Create Go App CLI** is to read the [Official Wiki](https://github.com/create-go-app/cli/wiki) and take part in [Discussions](https://github.com/create-go-app/cli/discussions).
-We've put together a subject index specifically for you, so you can find any answer you want in seconds!
+The best way to better explore all the features of the **Create Go App CLI** is to read the [Official Wiki](https://github.com/create-go-app/cli/wiki) and take part in [Discussions](https://github.com/create-go-app/cli/discussions) and/or [Issues](https://github.com/create-go-app/cli/issues).

 ## ⚙️ Commands & Options